William P. Foster (swindler)

-William P. Foster was an American jurist from Virginia.
+William P. Foster (fl.
+1810s) was an American swindler from Virginia who obtained an appointment to the Illinois Supreme Court, but never served.

-Foster was appointed to the Illinois Supreme Court on October 9, 1818, by the Illinois State Legislature with no previous experience as a lawyer.
+Foster was appointed to the Illinois Supreme Court on October 9, 1818, by the Illinois State Legislature, having charmed the legislators with his charisma, and having no previous experience as a lawyer.
 Foster never met with the Supreme Court, and never presided over his assigned circuit court.
 He resigned on July 7, 1819, before the Supreme Court's first December session.

+After leaving Illinois, Foster made a living "moving from city to city and living by swindling strangers and prostituting his daughters, who were very beautiful".